 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica Q (Typ 116) and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Sony RX100 IV||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The Q Typ 116 does not feature such a mic input.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the Q Typ 116 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
+Both the Q Typ 116 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The Q Typ 116 was replaced by the Leica Q2, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.